-Graduates of the John H. Lounsbury College of Education, both graduate and undergraduate, take their places as Architects of Change in the public-school systems of Georgia, working in the interest of all young people.
+Graduates of the JHL CoE, both graduate and undergraduate, take their places as Architects of Change in the public-school systems of Georgia, working in the interest of all young people.
 While preserving the best of our Liberal Arts heritage, our graduates are equipped with the intellectual and social skills they need in order to serve as advocates for all PK-12 students.